cpsc3220/project1/README.md

 ## Task A: Text Sorting
 ## Task B: XV6 System Call

 You can find the descriptions and requirements for these two tasks in the TaskA and TaskB folders.

+# 4. Testing

+For testing your assignments on local machine use the test cases provided, more information is available inside the test folder.\
+You can also see the testcases passed on your github repository page.
+If you go to the actions tab on the repo page, and click on the workflow, you will see the testcases passed.\
+More information about this will be provided.

-# 4. Submission
+# 5. Submission

 To submit your work, do: